cndnjsdn98/Setup_TX2/README.md

 ## Flashing Jetson TX2
 ### Preparing OS Image
 To get to using a fresh Jetson TX2 we must first flash the board with a Jetson Linux.
 For this step you will need to install [NVIDIA SDK Manager](https://developer.nvidia.com/sdk-manager).
-1. If running Ubuntu 20.04 we need to trick the SDK Manager to think that we are on Ubuntu 18.04      by changing the VERSION_ID value with 18.04 on /etc/os-release.
+1. If running Ubuntu 20.04 we need to trick the SDK Manager to think that we are on Ubuntu 18.04      by changing the `VERSION_ID` value with 18.04 on `/etc/os-release`.
   ```
   sudo vim /etc/os-release
   ```